penrose/penrose/tutorial/tutorial.md

 * **Explore different visual styles**
     * Drawings commonly require explorations and various attempts with colors, sizes, and compositions.
 The same concept can be visualized in a number of different **styles**.

-### The process of creating a Penrose diagram is _extremely_ similar to our intuitive process of analogue diagramming. :tada:
+### The process of creating a Penrose diagram is similar to our intuitive process of analogue diagramming. :tada:

 # What makes a Penrose program?
 It follows naturally from the process of diagramming by hand, we need to keep track of certain information as described above.
 The way we do that is by writing code in three specific files.
 First, we need to define our **domain** of objects because Penrose does not know what is in your house, or what a chair is.
 You need to define the types of objects and operations in your domain.
 For example, you can _push_ a chair, or _sit_ on a chair, which are operations related to a chair.
 Second, we need to store the specific **substances** we want to include in our diagrams, so Penrose knows exactly what to draw for you.
 Lastly, we need to define the **styles** that we want to visualize our substances in.
 Each of these corresponds to a specific file with an intuitive file extension designed for accessibility.